visit-dav/visit/src/doc/tutorials/Data_Analysis.rst

 2. Change the start point to "-5 -5 0" and the end point to "5 5 0".
 3. Click *Query*.

-  * The Lineout query samples data values along a line, producing a 1D database from databases of greater dimension.
+  * The Lineout query samples data values along a line, producing a 1D dataset from datasets of greater dimension.
 It creates a new instance of the highlighted plot in the Plot list and copies the plot to another vis window.

 4. This is a way to get exact lineouts.
 5. You can also take 3D lineouts this way.